dipdup-io/stone-packaging/docs/pages/usage/parameters.md

 ## Introduction

-The Stone Prover is a high-performance STARK prover developed by StarkWare.
-It's designed to generate zero-knowledge proofs for computational integrity, which are crucial in blockchain and other cryptographic applications.
+StarkWare developed a high-performance STARK prover called the Stone Prover.
+It's designed to provide zero-knowledge proofs for computational integrity, which are vital in blockchain and other cryptographic applications.

-Parameter files play a vital role in configuring the Stone Prover for different programs and use cases.
-These files allow users to customize various aspects of the proving process, including input sizes, constraint systems, and performance optimizations.
+When setting the Stone Prover for various programs and use cases, parameter files are essential.
+Users can alter constraint systems, speed optimisations, input sizes, and other proving process elements with these files.

-Properly configured parameter files are essential for:
+Properly configured parameter files are very important for the following:
 1. Ensuring the prover can handle your specific program or computation
 2. Optimizing proof generation time and resource usage
 3. Balancing security and efficiency in the resulting proofs

-This guide will walk you through the process of creating, understanding, and optimizing parameter files for the Stone Prover.
+This documentation will walk you through the process of creating, understanding, and optimizing parameter files for the Stone Prover.

 ## Parameter File Format

-The Stone Prover uses JSON (JavaScript Object Notation) files for parameter configuration.
-These files contain crucial settings that affect the prover's behavior, performance, and the resulting proof characteristics.
+JSON (JavaScript Object Notation) files are used by the Stone Prover to configure its parameters.
+These files include important configurations that influence the behaviour, efficiency, and final proof properties of the prover.

 Key aspects of the parameter file format: